Best daily deals

 About this JBL Tune 660NC review: We tested the JBL Tune 660NC over a period of one week.

-For the Goldilocks that considers in-ear headphones to be too small, and over-ear headphones to be too big, the JBL Tune 600NC could be just right.
-Anyone that commutes to school or work every day will greatly appreciate the long battery life, wireless connectivity, and active noise canceling.
+For the Goldilocks that considers in-ear headphones to be too small and over-ear headphones to be too big, the JBL Tune 600NC could be just right.
+Anyone who commutes to school or work every day will greatly appreciate the long battery life, wireless connectivity, and active noise canceling.
 Frequent fliers will also appreciate the combination of portability and performance of this headphone.

 What’s it like to use the JBL Tune 660NC?